zhl1232/design-tokens/README.md

 `@atomico/design-tokens` makes it easy to use design tokens for webcomponents, thanks to `@atomico/design-tokens` you can maintain scalable and highly modifiable component systems.

-> `@atomico/design-tokens` it is based on a pattern devised by [UpperCod](https://twitter.com/uppercod) for defining custom-properties.

 With `@atomico/design-tokens` you can:

 1. [Resolve scalability and maintenance issues with your design tokens](#resolve-scalability-and-maintenance-issues-with-your-design-tokens).